 Mount Vernon is located in Mt.
 Vernon, Virginia, overlooking the Potomac River about eight miles south of Alexandria.

-It’s unclear who designed the original estate home on the site, but George Washington oversaw its many expansions and renovations until it became the iconic structure still standing today.
+It’s unclear who designed the original estate home on the site, but George Washington oversaw its many expansions and renovations until it became the iconic structure that still stands today.

 Little Hunting Creek Plantation

 Mount Vernon was originally called Little Hunting Creek Plantation and owned by John Washington.
 John eventually passed the estate to his son Lawrence who then passed it to his daughter Mildred.

 In 1726, Mildred’s brother Augustine, George Washington’s father, purchased the estate and built the main part of the plantation house—an ordinary, one-and-a-half story structure.
 Augustine passed the estate to his eldest son Lawrence, George’s elder half-brother, in 1740.
 Lawrence renamed it Mount Vernon after the famed English naval officer Admiral Edward Vernon.

 George Washington inherited Mount Vernon only after the deaths of his brother Lawrence and Lawrence’s two heirs.
 Lawrence died in 1752, followed by his daughter, Sarah, in 1754 and Lawrence’s widow, Ann, in 1761.

 George Washington lived for much of his childhood at Mount Vernon with his half-brother Lawrence, learning the ins and outs of planting and how to be a cultured member of society.
 In 1753, he began what would become an illustrious military career.